mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-requirements.md

 ![Use-Case-1](https://placehold.co/400x200/EEE/31343C)

 #### Security Requirements
-- Implement session expiration policies to limi the window for session hijacking.
+- Implement session expiration policies to limit the window for session hijacking.
 - Use device fingerprinting to ensure session tokens or cookies can only be used on authorized devices
 - Enforce Multi-Factor Authentication (MFA) to add an additional layer of security, especially for first-time logins or new devices.
-- Utilize strong pasword hashing algorithms to protect user passwords from brute-force attacks.
+- Utilize strong password hashing algorithms to protect user passwords from brute-force attacks.

 #### Reflection
 Assess the alignment of security requirements derived from misuse case analysis with advertised features of the open-source software.
 Review OSS project documentation and codebase to support your observations.
-Provide a summary of your findings, reflecting on the sufficiency of security features offered by the open source project versus those expected by the mis use case analysis.
+Provide a summary of your findings, reflecting on the sufficiency of security features offered by the open source project versus those expected by the misuse case analysis.

 ---